MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Create a custom middleware
+1. Create a custom middleware.
-2. The custom middleware will display the results of the submitted form from the static HTML we created
+2. The custom middleware will display the results of the submitted form from the static HTML we created.
-3. If no form was submitted, the custom middleware should not prevent the execution of other middleware
+3. If no form was submitted, the custom middleware should not prevent the execution of other middleware.

 ####	Task 1: Create a middleware.